radiorabe/annotation-agent/README.md

 Create a git tag and push it to this repo or use the git web ui.

-This is build on GitHub Actions and uses a `GH_PAT_TOKEN` secret to work.
+This is built on GitHub Actions and uses a `GH_PAT_TOKEN` secret to work.
 The access key must have repo, read:packages, write:packages and delete:packages in it's scope.

 ## License